-DPR Construction, acting as owner, client and contractor, recently completed the 23,145-sq.-ft. design-build tenant improvement for the Atlanta regional office.
+DPR Construction, acting as owner, client and contractor, completed the 23,145-sq.-ft. design-build tenant improvement for the Atlanta regional office.
 Designed with high sustainability standards, cutting-edge technology features and an emphasis on a collaborative working environment, the new office serves as a space that truly represents DPR’s culture and values.

 DPR focused on a few key concepts: